linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 11.09.2024
+- Topic: Web4 & Denmark 4.0
+- Directory: /posts/2024/September/11
+- Description: ``` 🌍🚀 We’re diving deep into the Denmark 4.0 project to connect 98 municipalities and local businesses in Denmark to #Web4! 💡🤝 The future of digital communities starts NOW.
+Join us! #Innovation #Digitalization #Community #Future ```

 ### 10.09.2024
 - Topic: We love social networks
 - Directory: /posts/2024/September/10